BOOKS BY ALICE A. BAILEY

 war, the fact of the Hierarchy and the work of the Masters—through

-brotherhood, spiritual living and inclusiveness to the world.
-This will
+hierarchical plan of brotherhood, spiritual living and inclusiveness to the

-of the Hierarchy but by a life of service, by indicating that the Masters
+the representative of the Hierarchy but by a life of service, by indicating

-exist and are known to many men everywhere, that the Plan is one of
+that the Masters exist and are known to many men everywhere, that the Plan is

-evolutionary development and educational progress towards an intelligent
+one of evolutionary development and educational progress towards an

-spiritual goal; that humanity is not alone but that the Hierarchy stands,
+intelligent spiritual goal; that humanity is not alone but that the Hierarchy

 unrecognized because silently working; that the New Group of World Servers